SteeltoeOSS/Documentation/api/v4/tracing/index.md

 ### Propagating Trace Context

 When working with distributed tracing systems, you will find that a trace context (for example, trace state information) must get propagated to all child processes to ensure that child spans originating from a root trace get collected and correlated into a single trace in the end.
-The current trace and span IDs are just one piece of the required information that must get propagated.
+The current trace and span IDs are just one piece of the required information that must be propagated.

 Steeltoe makes this easy by automatically configuring some of the instrumentation packages provided by Open Telemetry.